-ral tok comme bart too bart to Municipal and industrial wastewaters: General tolerance limits for
+Municipal and industrial wastewaters: General tolerance limits for use of treated wastewater in irrigation.

-0. Foreword
+Foreword

 The increasing water scarcity and water pollution control efforts in many countries have necesitated treated municipal and industrial wastewater a viable economic option of augmenting the existing water supply.
 This is more so, especially when compared to expensive alternatives such as desalination or the development of new water sources involving dams and reservoirs.
-Reuse of treated wastewater makes it possible to close the water cycle at a point closer to cities by producing "new water" from municipal or Industrial wastewater discharge to the environment.
+Reuse of treated wastewater makes it possible to close the water cycle at a point closer to cities by producing "new water" from municipal or Industrial wastewater and reduces untreated wastewater discharge to the environment.

 The problem of water resources is aggravating as a result of accelerated urbanization, population growth, industrial and agricultural development.
-In addition to these factors, climate changes represent a substantial risk because it affects considerably both water resources and crops.
+In addition to these factors, climate change present a substantial risk because it affects considerably both water resources and crops.
 Globally, agriculture is the largest consumer of water, accounting for approximately 70% of all freshwater.
 Farmers in many arid and semiarid areas are forced to find solutions to irrigate their crops, so they often must use treated, untreated or undiluted wastewater which is cheaper than other water sources.
-Increasing water needs (for drinking, food and irrigation) make the use of effluents (treated wastewater) an effective solution to solve the problem of water scarcity, to save significant quantities of drinking water, to reduce the use of chemical fertilizers (nutrients in the wastewater can replace conventional fertilizers), thereby protecting the environment and improving crop yield.
+Increasing water needs (for drinking, food and irrigation) make the use of effluents (treated wastewater) an effective solution to solve the problem of water scarcity, to save significant quantities of drinking water, to reduce the use of chemical fertilizers as nutrients in the wastewater can replace conventional fertilizers, thereby protecting the environment and improving crop yield.

-Treated wastewater effluent for reuse in irrigation purposes has added benefit of availing nutrients hence reducing the demand for commercial fertilizer.
+Treated wastewater effluent for reuse in irrigation purposes has added benefit of availing nutrients hence reducing the demand for fertilizer.
 Another advantage is irrigation using treated wastewater effluent provides a reliable water supply as effluent is continuously produced.
 Recognizing that the water demands for irrigation vary seasonally, a storage system or a combination with other reuse schemes should be well planned.
-Water reuse standards ensure appropriate health and environmental protection and thus provide public confidence in reuse practices in order to enhance water reuse at Tanzania level While reuse has a number of advantages, it is not without potential risks mainly related to public health and the environment effects, especially when low-quality water is used.
-Potential constrains could also be the environment effects, especially when low-quality water is used.
+Wastewater use standards ensure appropriate health and environmental protection and thus provide public confidence in use practices in order to enhance water reuse at Tanzania level.

+While reuse has a number of advantages, it is not without potential risks mainly related to public health and the environment effects, especially when low-quality water is used.
 Potential constrains could also be economic feasibility and lack of cultural acceptance of reuse, requiring the appropriate and standardized options of treatment facility and reuse option.

-The decision for the most feasible treated wastewater effluent reuse application requires a regional survey of supply of wastewater and (seasonally varying) demand for reuse water to match the source and reuse option.
-Before the reuse option is included in the design of a wastewater facility (WWTF), it must be ensured the beneficiary has a common understanding on the application of the facility and will in fact reuse that treated wastewater.
-The legal requirements and guidelines for reuse, health standards, and groundwater protection should be compiled.
+The decision for the most feasible treated wastewater effluent use application requires a regional survey of supply of wastewater and (seasonally varying) demand for reuse water to match the source and reuse option.
+Before the reuse option is included in the design of a wastewater treatment facility (WWTF), it must be ensured the beneficiary has a common understanding on the application of the facility and will in fact use that treated wastewater.
+The legal requirements and guidelines for use, health standards, and groundwater protection should be complied.